 The lacquer coating on your wood floor will naturally deteriorate over time.
 Depending on how worn the lacquer is, you can apply a polish or a matt or satin ‘metallizing’ protective layer to restore its appearance.

 Before applying the polish or metallizer, vacuum up any dust on the surface of the floor to ensure perfect adhesion.
-The results will be immediately noticeable once two layers have been applied with a mop.
+The results will be immediately noticeable once a layer have been applied with a mop.
 Your wood floor will shine like new and any little scratches will have disappeared.
-We recommend repeating this process twice a year to protect your wood floor from general wear and tear and keep it looking its best.
+We recommend repeating this process once a year to protect your wood floor from general wear and tear and keep it looking its best.

 If you follow all the guidelines to correctly maintain your wood floor, you shouldn’t need to re-lacquer it more than once every 10 years.